 Elias is going to die.

-But you don't care, do you?
-Or maybe you do?
-You're conflicted right now, and don't know which path to choose.
-There's path A, leave Elias in the burning warehouse with the intel and letting him find out who you are on the off chance he survives, or there's B, go and save him.
-You bite your lip anxiously, pondering your options as you and S.T.A.N continue to fly over the clouds.
+But Aaron doesn't care, does he?
+Or maybe he does, even a little?
+He's conflicted right now, and doesn't know what path to choose.
+There's path A, leave Elias in the burning warehouse with the intel and letting him find out who he is on the off chance he survives, or there's B, go and save him.

 "Why are y-"

-You slam your hand into the back of his neck before he could finish his sentence, and he emits a strange sound, before his head slumps forward with closed eyes.
-You take control of the SSJ's navigator, and set the co-ordinates for the warehouse, luckily they were still in the database, so you didn't have to call Emma and give away what you were doing.
+Aaron slams his hand into the back of S.T.A.N's neck before he can finish his sentence, and he emits a strange sound, before his head slumps forward with closed eyes.
+Aaron takes control of the SSJ's navigator, and sets the co-ordinates for the warehouse.

-Once you arrive at the warehouse, it's completely engulfed in flames.
-You can barely see the entrance, it's just a black smear in the constant flicker of brilliant orange flames.
-Elias is inside.
-You bite your lip nervously, wondering how he could be alive.
-Taking a deep breath, you steel yourself, and walk bravely inside.
+Once he's dropped down in front of it, the warehouse is completely engulfed in flames.
+Aaron can barely see the entrance; it's just a black smear in the constant flicker of brilliant orange flames.
+Elias is inside and Aaron steels himself before he walks inside.

 But not for long.